-SIX Months

-Ended

-June

-30, 2014

-Balance at December 31, 2013 \$ 1,980

-Total net unrealized gains, excluding tax impact, included in other comprehensive loss 14

-Balance at June 30, 2014 \$ 1,994

-Total gains or losses for the period included in net loss attributable to the change in unrealized gains or losses relating to assets still held at the reporting date \$ -
+Balance at December 31, 2014 \$1,971 Total unrealized gains, excluding tax impact, included in other comprehensive loss 9 Balance at June 30, 2015 \$1,980 Total gains or losses for the period included in net loss attributable to the change in unrealized gains or losses relating to assets still held at the reporting date \$

-COMMITMENTS AND CONTINGENCIES
+7. COMMITMENTS AND CONTINGENCIES

-In late October and early November 2013, following the Company's announcement of the results of its Phase 3 trial of Allovectin® and the subsequent decline of the price of its common stock, two putative, securities class action complaints were filed in the U.S. District Court for the Southern District of California against the Company and certain of its current and former officers.
-On February 26, 2014, the two cases were consolidated into one action and a lead plaintiff and lead counsel were appointed.
-On April 3, 2014, the lead plaintiff filed a consolidated complaint alleging that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding the Company's business prospects and the prospects for Allovectin, thereby artificially inflating the price of the Company's common stock.
-The consolidated complaint seeks unspecified monetary damages and other relief.
-On April 25, 2014, the parties filed a joint motion asking the Court to permit plaintiffs to amend the consolidated complaint, which the Court granted.
-On May 12, 2014, lead plaintiff filed an amended complaint.
-On June 9, 2014, defendants filed a motion to dismiss the amended complaint.
-That same day, defendants also filed a motion to strike certain allegations in the amended complaint.
-The motion to strike is fully briefed, but the Court has not yet issued an order.
-Lead plaintiff's deadline to oppose defendants' pending motion to dismiss is August 4, 2014.
-A hearing, if any, on the motion to dismiss is currently scheduled for August 25, 2014.
-The Company plans to vigorously defend against the claims advanced.
-At this time, the Company is unable to estimate possible losses or ranges of losses for ongoing legal actions.
+In late October and early November 2013, following the Company's announcement of the results of its Phase 3 trial of Allovectin® and the subsequent decline of the price of its common stock, two putative securities class action complaints were filed in the U.S. District Court for the Southern District of California against the Company and certain of its current and former officers.
+On February 26, 2014, the two cases were consolidated into one action and a lead plaintiff and lead counsel were appointed ("Consolidation Order").
+On May 12, 2014, the lead plaintiff filed a first amended consolidated complaint alleging that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding the Company's business prospects and the prospects for Allovectin®, thereby artificially inflating the price of its common stock.
+On June 9, 2014, the defendants filed a motion to dismiss the first amended complaint and a motion to strike certain allegations in the amended complaint.
+On March 9, 2015, the Court granted defendants' motion to dismiss the first amended complaint and terminated as moot defendants' motion to strike ("Order").
+Lead plaintiff was granted leave to amend his first amended complaint on or before March 25, 2015.
+Lead plaintiff chose not to amend his complaint and instead stipulated to an entry of judgment.
+On April 28, 2015, the Court entered final judgment dismissing the action ("Judgment").
+On May 28, 2015, lead plaintiff appealed the Order and Judgment to the U.S. Court of Appeals for the Ninth Circuit.
+That same day, another group of the Company's stockholders (that had previously moved for appointment as lead plaintiff) also appealed the Order and Judgment, as well as the Consolidation Order, to the U.S. Court of Appeals for the Ninth Circuit.
+Briefing on the appeals is scheduled to begin in September 2015.